 Difficult as it is to accept, it’s possible the files are gone forever.

-Since we don’t know why they disappeared, there’s little I can offer to prevent this from happening again — except, of course, not using Downloads for long-term storage, and making sure you begin backing up your machine right away.
+Since we don’t know how they disappeared, there’s little I can offer to prevent this from happening again — except, of course, not using Downloads for long-term storage and making sure you begin backing up your machine right away.

 Why is Downloads so risky?

-The problem with Downloads is simple: I’m not alone in considering it inappropriate for long-term storage.
-For instance, various disk cleanup utilities — including Windows’ own, shown above1 — offer to empty it, or just empty it without asking (they should ask, but it’s easy to overlook if you’re in a hurry).
+The problem with Downloads is simple.
+I’m not alone in considering it inappropriate for long-term storage.
+Various disk cleanup utilities — including Windows’ own, as shown above1 — offer to empty it, or just empty it without asking (they should ask, but it’s easy to overlook if you’re in a hurry).

 Do this

-Regardless of whether you agree with me on the intended use of the Downloads folder, you need to protect yourself.
-The easiest way is to simply to move the files elsewhere once downloaded, and, of course, start backing up.
+Regardless of whether you agree with me on the intended use of the Downloads folder, protect yourself.
+The easiest way is to move files elsewhere once downloaded, and, of course, start backing up.

 Here’s something else that’ll help: Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.